RJBrooker/metaflow-automatic-ml/README.md

 NGBoost on is a state of the art solution (13 Feb 2020) using Probabilistic gradient boosting via Natural Gradients.
 Its output is a prediction of the posterior probability.
 This necessary for automated decision making, where you might want to use a cutt-off on the probability prediction.

+### Stacking?

+Stacking is an ensemble learning technique that combines multiple classification or regression models via a meta-classifier or a meta-regressor